 MP8.3 Where the proposed after-use is not agriculture, aftercare strategies covering a period greater than five years may be required to ensure the successful establishment and maintenance of the approved after-use.
-The approved aftercare would be secured by planning condition or a legal agreement as appropriate.
-Planning conditions and/or longer-term planning obligations will be used to ensure that an aftercare strategy of greater than five years and/or longer-term management is secured where required and that an annual management report is provided for the duration of the aftercare period.
-Examples of afteruses that would be likely to require aftercare beyond 5 years include forestry and amenity (including biodiversity), such as restoration to heathland habitat or to species-rich grassland.
-The need for annual reports after the initial five-year period will be assessed on a case by case basis.
+A legal agreement will normally be used to secure: the approved aftercare, an aftercare strategy of greater than five years, longer-term management where required, and the provision of an annual management report for the duration of the aftercare period.
+Examples of after uses that would be likely to require aftercare beyond 5 years include forestry and amenity (including biodiversity), such as restoration to heathland habitat or to species-rich grassland.
+The need for annual reports after the initial five-year period will be assessed on a case-by-case basis.